Introduction

 Hardington

-The 1841 census shows William, a yeoman, living at Hardington Marsh with his wife and six children.
+During the 1840s, William was the tenant of Romsey Farm, Hardington.
 The jury lists from 1841 to 1848 record William as a farmer at Romsey Farm.
 The voters’ lists from 1842 to 1851 record him as the occupier of land at Romsey Farm.
 The 1843 tithe survey shows him occupying 64 acres owned by Benjamin Cox.

 William and his family remained at the farm until Lady Day 1851.[6]